Roman Krznaric: Books

+History for Tomorrow (2024)

+In History for Tomorrow: Inspiration from the Past for the Future of Humanity, Krznaric delves into the last 1000 years of world history and asks what inspiration it offers for tackling ten urgent problems facing humanity in the 21st century, including climate change, hyperconsumerism, inequality, democracy and risks from AI and genetic engineering.
+While his last book, The Good Ancestor, explores humankind's relationship with the future, the new book looks at our relationship with the past.
+Rather than simply highlighting warnings from history, Krznaric searches for positive examples of what went right alongside cautionary tales of what went wrong.
+The book reveals how, time and again, societies have risen up, often against the odds, to tackle challenges and overcome crises.
+The science fiction author Kim Stanley Robinson has described the book as 'an amazing feat of synthesis and imagination'.

 The Good Ancestor (2020)

-Like his book Empathy, Krznaric’s The Good Ancestor: How to Think Long Term in a Short-Term World, takes a key contemporary idea – in this case long-term thinking – and unpacks its intellectual history, conceptual underpinnings and practical applications.
+Like his book Empathy, Krznaric's The Good Ancestor: How to Think Long Term in a Short-Term World, takes a key contemporary idea – in this case long-term thinking – and unpacks its intellectual history, conceptual underpinnings and practical applications.
 Krznaric argues that humankind, especially in the wealthy countries of the Global North, has 'colonised the future', treating it as a place where we dump ecological degradation and technological risk.

 The book reveals six ways we can become better long-term thinkers to help tackle issues ranging from the climate crisis and the risks of artificial intelligence to planning for the next pandemic on the horizon and confronting racial injustice that gets passed on from generation to generation.

 The book has had widespread public impact, including being the basis for legal rulings on intergenerational rights and climate justice.

-Its core ideas have also been explored in Krznaric’s TED talk, and in the documentary Time Rebels, made for Dutch public television.
+Its core ideas have also been explored in Krznaric's TED talk, and in the documentary Time Rebels, made for Dutch public television.